 - Experience: Moderates only three determinants (EE, SI, and FC).

-- Voluntariness of use: Moderates only between the Social Influence (SI) and Behavioral Intention (BI) relationship.
+- Voluntariness of use: Moderates only the relationship between Social Influence (SI) and Behavioral Intention (BI).

 UTAUT Model Venkatesh Questionnaire